samsammurphy/6S_emulator/README.md

 #### Alternative 1: add conda-forge channel

-You could permanently add the conda-forge channel if you prefer to avoid need to activating environments.
+You could permanently add the conda-forge channel if you prefer to avoid the need to (de)activate environments.

 `$ conda config --add channels conda-forge`